Quasiregular cobordism theorem: Radial limits of bounded quasiregular mappings

 There are several growth conditions under which a spatial quasiregular map has radial limits; see, for example, Martio and Rickman \cite{Martio-Rickman_boundary} and Rajala \cite{Rajala_Radial}.
 As for the non-existence, Martio and Srebro \cite{Martio-Srebro_locally_injective}, and Heinonen and Rickman \cite[Section 9.2]{Heinonen-Rickman_Duke} have constructed bounded spatial quasiregular mappings on the unit ball for which the radial limit does not exist on a set of Hausdorff dimension arbitrarily close to the dimension of the boundary.

-The proof of the $3$-dimensional theorem of Heinonen and Rickman \cite[Section 9.2]{Heinonen-Rickman_Duke} applies verbatim, to all dimensions $n\geq 3$, when the theorem of Berstein and Edmonds is replaced by Theorem \ref{intro-thm:Berstein-Edmonds_existence} in the argument.
+The proof of the $3$-dimensional theorem of Heinonen and Rickman \cite[Section 9.2]{Heinonen-Rickman_Duke} applies almost verbatim to all dimensions $n\geq 3$, provided that the theorem of Berstein and Edmonds used in their argument is replaced by Theorem \ref{intro-thm:cobordism_short}.
 For this reason, we merely state the result.

 \begin{corollary} Let $n\geq 3$, and $\Gamma$ be a geometrically finite torsion free Kleinian group without parabolic elements acting on the $(n-1)$-sphere $\bS^{n-1}$ whose limit set $\Lambda_\Gamma$ is not the whole sphere.
 Then there exists a bounded quasiregular map $f\colon B^n\to B^n$ such that $f $ has no radial limit at points in $\Lambda_\Gamma$. \end{corollary}